Wednesday, August 14, 2013

 Comments:

-After making a request of the Lord in v.1-2, the psalmist makes a confession in 3-4 that there is a great difference between the Lord and the people.
-Rhetorically, he admits that if God is keeping track of our screw-ups then no one can stand before God.
+After making a request of the Lord in v.1-2, the psalmist makes a confession in v.
+3-4 that there is a great difference between the Lord and the people.
+Rhetorically, he admits that if God is keeping track of our screw-ups, then no one can stand before God.
 This is bad news because God is omniscient—he knows everything about us.
 Read this as “He is keeping track.”
 Yet he is also the one who desires to forgive us.

-Because the Lord is the source of forgiveness the psalmist looks for him more than a watchman for the dawn 5-6, and in 7-8 exhorts the people of God to put their hope in Yahweh.
+Because the Lord is the source of forgiveness, the psalmist looks for him more than a watchman for the dawn 5-6, and in 7-8 exhorts the people of God to put their hope in Yahweh.
 Two parallel characteristics are used to support Israel’s putting their hope in the Lord.
 With him, there is:

 1. Steadfast love, and